 Pay special attention to your newly hired employees.
-Conduct an employee onboarding survey at the end of the first, third and sixth month of the new employee’s time at your company.
+Conduct an employee onboarding survey at the end of the first, third, and sixth months of the new employee’s time at your company.

 That way, you can identify your new employees’ concerns and frustrations early on and take action in order to eliminate them on time.

-Fact #5: There is a simple way to prevent early turnover rate
+Fact #5: There is a simple way to prevent an early turnover rate